DAF201/2022_fall_school_garbage/Logic.md

 > ___
 >
 > Existance:
 >
 > the real number r has a solution because ar + b = -b + b = 0, there for r = $-\frac{b}{a}$
 >
 > Uniqueness:
 >
 > Suppose that s is a real number such that as + b = 0
 >
 > as + b = ar + b
 >
 > as = ar
 >
 > s = r
 >
 > therfore, r is unique
 >
 > QED

 ## Proof Strategies for proving p → q

 > Choose a method
 >
->> 1.First try a direct method of proof
+>> 1. First try a direct method of proof
->>
+> >
->> 2.If this does not work, try an indirect method (e.g., try to prove the contrapositive)
+>> 2. If this does not work, try an indirect method (e.g., try to prove the contrapositive)
 >
 > For whichever method you are trying, choose a strategy
->> 1.First try forward reasoning.
+>> 1. First try forward reasoning.
 Start with the axioms and known theorems and construct a sequence of steps that end in the conclusion.
 Start with p and prove q, or start with ¬ q and prove ¬ p
->>
+> >
->> 2.If this doesn’t work, try backward reasoning
+>> 2. If this doesn’t work, try backward reasoning

 ## Backward Reasoning